-- There’s no limit on how many times you can submit to DD, however, we cannot accept more than two pieces per writer, per month.
+- There’s no limit on how many times you can submit to DD, however, we cannot accept more than one piece per writer per month.
 The exception to this rule is a collection of poems, which we may be able to combine into one post.

-What’s most important to us is the chance to read your work, so if you’re unsure of where your submission fits, or if it’s right for DD, please do send it in – we’d love to hear from you.
+What’s most important to us is the chance to read your work, so if you’re unsure if it’s right for DD, please do send it in – we’d love to hear from you.

 Terms of Service for Dear Damsels